Working Holiday in Australia: Frequently Asked Questions

 Q: Can I study in Australia on my Working Holiday Visa?

-A: Working Holiday Visa holders are permitted to study or train for up to four months.
+A: Working Holiday Visa holders are permitted to study or train for up to 4 months.

 Q: Do I need travel or health insurance?

 A: Medical treatment in Australia can be very expensive and it is advisable to have both travel and health insurance.
-Visa Bureau recommends our selected partner Columbus Direct, who offer comprehensive cover at a competitive price, with a 10% discount available exclusively to Visa Bureau clients.
+Visa Bureau recommend our selected partner, Walkabout Insurance, who offer comprehensive cover at a competitive price.

 Q: What is superannuation?